 Engage and educate your audience with a live webinar.
 You can use slides and video as part of it and then make the recording of it available for people to watch later.

 Making a video recording of your screen is a great way to show people how to do things.
-You could also send it alongside a piece of work you’re submitting or talk through a proposal presentation.
+You could also send it alongside a piece of work you’re submitting or talk through a business proposal presentation.

 - How to/explainers